-The other day we talked about how many people there are on Earth.
-Well, our fan Chryssa Z. asked a related question: are there more people or fish in the world?
+Our fan Chryssa Z. asked, are there more people or fish in the world?
 After all, 2/3 of our planet is covered by water.
-Then our friend Lora S. asked how many birds there are — does the sky have even more living things than water or land?
-Scientists did figure out that the sea has 10 times as many fish as we thought before.
-But they counted by weight: 10 billion tons, which is 20 trillion pounds.
+Then our friend Lora S. asked how many birds there are.
+Turns out the sea has 10 billion tons of fish, which is 20 trillion pounds.
 That would give us 400 billion 50-pound fish, far more than us 8 billion people.
 And if fish weighed only 10 pounds each on average, we have 2 trillion fish.
-Never mind dolphins, whales, seals, and other non-fish sea animals!
 Meanwhile, scientists think there are between 200 and 400 billion birds.
-If you’re looking for a pet fish or a pet bird, there are plenty to go around.
+So if you’re looking for a pet, there are plenty of birds and fish to go around!

 Wee ones: If your neighbor has 2 pet birds and 5 pet fish, does she have more birds or fish?

 Little kids: If you have a pet bird and a pet fish, how many legs do you and your pets all have together?
 Bonus:How many more birds would you need to have 10 pets in total?

 Big kids: If there were 4 million whales and twice as many dolphins, how many would we have in total?
 Bonus: If the number of birds doubles every 100 years, and we now have 400 billion, how many birds would there have been 200 years ago?

 The sky’s the limit (for real): If we have 200 billion birds and 8 billion people, how many pet birds could each person have if we split them up evenly?

 Little kids: 4 legs, since the fish has none.
 Bonus: 8 more birds, since you start with 2 pets.